joeyhage/homebridge-alexa-smarthome/README.md

 - Devices already linked to your Alexa account can be integrated with HomeKit automatically.
 - Only Amazon credentials needed to configure this plugin rather than credentials for all your devices.
 - This plugin does not store your Amazon username or password.
 Instead, it uses session cookies that are valid for up to 14 days.

+### Echo devices

+Echo devices appear in HomeKit as Televisions which enables media control via the [Control Center](https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos).

+To use Control Center, follow [these instructions](https://support.apple.com/guide/tv/use-ios-or-ipados-control-center-atvb701cadc1/tvos) to add the controls to your device.
+Once Control Center is open, you can change the device you are controlling using the `⌄` arrow next to the device name at the top of the screen.

+Control Center features:
+  - Play
+  - Pause
+  - Next (right arrow)
+  - Previous (left arrow)
+  - Volume control (hardware volume buttons, a.k.a. volume button on the side of your iPhone/iPad)

+Siri is not supported out of the box but I may be able to support in the future.

 ## Initial configuration